-^{14.} Maintain and improve the water quality of the Borough's rivers and groundwater, and manage water resources sustainably
+14. Maintain and improve the water quality of the Borough's rivers and groundwater, and manage water resources sustainably

-SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (a) Rivers of good (1) or high (2) chemical quality; Rivers of good (3) or high (4) biological quality River Quality in Woking: Hoe Stream: Poor Ecological Quality Chemical Quality does not require assessment.
+SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (a) Rivers of good (1) or fair (2) chemical quality; Rivers of good (3) or fair (4) biological quality River Quality in Woking: Hoe Stream: Poor Ecological Quality Chemical Quality not assessed.
 Overall Risk: 'At Risk' Basingstoke Canal: Moderate Ecological Quality.
-Checmical Quality does not require assessment.
+Checmical Quality not assessed.
 Overall risk not assessed.
 Wey: Moderate Ecological Potential.
-Chemical Quality: does not require assessment Overall Risk: 'At Risk' South East: 2006: good and fair: Chemical: 94.1% Biological: 98.1% To prevent any deterioration in the ecological status of all WFD water bodies To get all water bodies not currently at good ecological status to Good by 2021 and no later than 2027 Water Framework Directive (WFD) has now replaced River Ecosystem Classification Scheme and General Quality Assessment Scheme.
+Chemical Quality: Fail Overall Risk: 'At Risk' South East: 2006: good and fair: Chemical: 94.1% Biological: 98.1% Achieve at least 'good' status in all water bodies by 2015 (however, provided that certain conditions are satisfied, in some cases the achievement of good status may be delayed until 2021 or 2027).
+Water Framework Directive (WFD) has now replaced River Ecosystem Classification Scheme and General Quality Assessment Scheme.
 The quality of the Borough's waterways needs to improve.
-The need for undeveloped buffer zones to rivers to help reduce polluted run-off into watercourses.
 Environment Agency Targets: Water Framework Directive

 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (b) Consumption of water 2010 estimated level of demand for water in Woking on a litre per person per day basis: Consumption metered: 170 Consumption non-metered: 190 UK average of 150 litres (2008) Souther Water Resources Zone 170 litres (2010 estimate) 105 litres/person/day as part of Code for Sustainable Homes Level 4 Water consumption in Woking is high and needs to be reduced.
-The WRMP predicts that by 2026 within Affinity Water's's Southern Zone average consumption will be 151.8 l/p/d for a metered dwelling and 168.4 l/p/d for a non-metered dwelling.
+The WRMP predicts that by 2026 within Veolia's Southern Zone average consumption will be 151.8 l/p/d for a metered dwelling and 168.4 l/p/d for a nonmetered dwelling.
 Measures need to be adopted to achieve targets.
-Affinity Water Revised Draft Water Resources Management Plan 2008 Target: Woking Core Strategy (2012) Policy CS22 (c) Incidents of major and significant water pollution The introduction of the Water Framework Directive has changed the way this is monitored.
-Before the WFD was introduced, Thames region saw an overall -8% reduction in water pollution incidents between 2007 and 2008.
+Veolia Revised Draft Water Resources Management Plan 2008 Target: Woking Core Strategy (2012) Policy CS22 (c) Incidents of major and significant water pollution The introduction of the Water Framework Directive has changed the way this is monitored.
+Thames region saw an overall -8% reduction in water pollution incidents between 2007 and 2008.
 South East 2006: 81 incidents.
-There was no Category 1 or 2 incidents in Surrey 2004-07.
+There were no Category 1 or 2 incidents in Surrey 2004-07.
 By 2007, achieve a 12% reduction in Category 1 and 2 pollution incidents from all sectors (IRF).
 Thames region saw an overall -8% reduction in water pollution incidents between 2007 and 2008.
 Environment Agency South East England Regional Monitoring Report 2007